 - You're not a fan of having too many decisions on the table.

-- You're picky about a lot of things and have a lot of peculiar off-the-wall rules that can be difficult for outsiders to follow . . . or have a desire to follow.
-It's confusing as to what upsets you and what will trigger you to go into a loner state.
+- You’re picky about a lot of things and have a lot of peculiar off-the-wall rules that can be difficult for outsiders to follow.
+It’s hard to figure out what upsets you and what will trigger you into a loner state.
 Who knows?

 - You can kind of be an asshole.
 You don't mean any harm, but tend to cancel on your friends . . . a lot.